fouwels-org/os-next/README.md

 To deploy this onto a physical hardware device, this hardware needs to support UEFI boot, which is a modern boot loader, which is suported in most new BIOS implementaitons.

-To make this work, first format a drive (can be USB or HDD) with FAT32.
-Then create a directory structure on this device /EFI/BOOT and simply copy the BOOTx64.EFI into the folder.
-The BIOS will identify this path and boot.
+To install, format a drive with the labels and filesystems stated in the primary config.

+Then create a directory structure on this device <partition 1>/EFI/BOOT and simply copy the BOOTx64.EFI into the folder.
+The UEFI will identify this path and boot.

+The OS will use the LABEL fields to map devices to mount points specified in the primary config.
+Device IDs (eg. /dev/sda1) are not used to allow common operation across disk types (eg. /dev/nvme0n1)

 See `deploy/qemu` for a software deployment.
 This will automatically format and set up a drive, before starting with QEMU/KVM.

-Unless specified, run `make qemu-kernel` within, to build and start the kernel and connect stdin/stdout over virtual IO.
+Unless specified, run `make deploy-clean` within, to build and start the kernel and connect stdin/stdout over virtual IO.

 ## CHECKS